Parks, Recreation, and Open Space (PROS) Plan

 We are opposed to the proposal for building a large "bike skills" area in Luther Burbank Park.
 It's important to protect the natural environment and prevent damage to the trees and other plants.
 Bicyclists (especially children, since they may less inclined to exercise caution) can present a danger to those walking the trails.
 And there are more urgent needs for the $200K cost - for example, shoring up our aging sewer and water supply systems!

-mjislandinfo about 2 years ago
+mjislandinfo over 2 years ago

 As a coach of our growing Mercer Island Mountain Bike Team and parks supporter I'm happy to see the bike skills area included in the draft PROS plan.
 Developing opportunities for the community to have access to purpose-built trails where youth can develop skills without the need to travel several miles off island is a huge asset for our island.
 Having facilities in our back yard is vital to building healthy habits for our youth.
 I hope that this builds the next wave of young girls and boys for our MI Mountain Bike team.
 Thanks to MI Parks and Earthcorps team for the opportunity to work on improving the area in Upper Luther Burbank as the first step toward the return of the bike skills area in line with the Upper Luther Burbank master plan.

-Brian Shiers about 2 years ago
+Brian Shiers almost 3 years ago

 Regarding the illegal bike course in Upper Luther Burbank Park, during the past 2 years, youth created illegal trails outside their illegally constructed jump area.
 Carving new paths is part of the mountain bike culture but not a trait acceptable within a small open space park like Upper Luther Burbank Park.
 A huge area was totally denuded – without enforcement by the City.
 I urge the Council to reconsider this matter and direct the Parks Commission to either find a better and safer site that does not destroy existing park land, or eliminate this perceived need for biking skills for our youth.
 Give the park back to those who appreciate nature, or want to walk its trails.
 This park needs to be put into the Open Space Conservancy trust if the Council does not adhere to the current Master Plan.
 The creation of this course is not part of the Master Plan for Luther Burbank Park of which Upper Luther is a part.
 It benefits only a minority of our youth, mostly teen boys, encouraged by their parents.
 I do not object to the activity of super biking skills, but object to the implementation of this course in one of our parks, and of the destruction of forest trees and foliage.
 It is not a high priority activity.
 And should not be funded. --ProParkPerson

-Judith about 2 years ago
+Judith almost 3 years ago

 I live just south of Pioneer Park on 91st Ave SE.
 Our south island community would be much safer it there were walking paths on BOTH sides of Island Crest Way from 79th Ave to 68th street (the 4 way stop) so residents don't have to zig zag back and forth across ICW use the trails and get to the south shopping area.
 ICW is narrow and dark in that southern section, so pathways on both sides would make the community safer for walkers, runners and kids getting to the elementary and middle school.
 It's a major road that should be safe for all.
 Thank you!